joseph-flinn/site/frontend/posts/engineering-portfolio-management-part3.md

 instance, if a team of engineers were designing a new engine, they need to be constantly communicating among themselves to make sure their part designs do not use the same physical space as another part.
-They also need to be in communication with their maintenance crews to make sure that bolts holding the engine together are easy to get to get to and do not require new specialized tools.
+They also need to be in communication with their maintenance crews to make sure that bolts holding the engine together are easy to get to and do not require new specialized tools.

 DFMA is the practice of bringing experts from manufacturing together with the product engineers in the design phase to collaborate throughout the entire product development life-cycle.
 The